 This serene 315-sq-km national park covers 60km of Andaman coastline (Thailand's longest protected shore) and over 20 islands, including much-loved Ko Phayam.
 It's 85% open sea.
 Much of the coast is fringed by mangroves and laced with tidal channels, home to fish, deer, macaques, civets, giant squirrels and over 100 bird species, including white-bellied sea eagles.

-The most accessible beach is the gorgeous 3km white sweep of Hat Bang Ben, where the park headquarters are located.
-Look south and peninsulas jut out into the ocean like fingers hiding isolated coves accessible only by long-tail boat.
-All of the beaches are said to be safe for swimming year-round.
-From here you can also see several islands, including the nearby Ko Kam Yai, Ko Kam Noi, Mu Ko Yipun, Ko Khang Khao and, to the north, Ko Phayam.
-Park staff arrange boat trips to any of these islands for 1500B to 1800B depending upon the destination.
-If there is a prettier sunset picnic spot on the north Andaman coast, we missed it.
+The most accessible beach is gorgeous, casuarina-backed 3km Hat Bang Ben, home to the park headquarters and accommodation.
+To the south, peninsulas jut out into the ocean concealing isolated coves accessible only by long-tail.
+All these beaches are allegedly safe for swimming year-round.
+From Hat Bang Ben, spot Ko Kam Yai, Ko Kam Noi, Mu Ko Yipun, Ko Khang Khao and, to the north, Ko Phayam.
+If there's a prettier sunset picnic spot in the northern Andaman, we missed it.

 Hat Praphat, 56km south of Hat Bang Ben, is a turtle nesting ground.